Luke 10:1-24 Comments by Stephen Ricker

 * Luke 10:20 "However, do not rejoice that the spirits submit to you, but rejoice that your names are written in heaven."

 >9.
-Jesus was on his way to Jerusalem to be crucified.
-How could he be so jouful?
+Jesus was on his way to Jerusalem to be crucified in less than four months.
+How could he be so joyful?

 * Luke 10:21 "At that time Jesus, full of joy through the Holy Spirit, said, "I praise you, Father, Lord of heaven and earth, because you have hidden these things from the wise and learned, and revealed them to little children.
 Yes, Father, for this was your good pleasure."